-Every day DMCA.com professional staff handle takedown cases for clients who have found their personal and very intimate pictures, or videos, published online on for all to see.
+Every day, DMCA.com's professional staff handle takedown cases for clients who have found their personal and very intimate pictures, or videos, published online on for all to see.
 Their stories and situations are heartbreaking.
-Almost always their reputation has been severely impacted by the publication of these deeply personal photos or videos being published on the internet.
+Almost always their reputation has been severely impacted by the publication of these deeply personal photos or videos on the internet.

-While we cannot stop what has already happened we want to stop it happening to you, your family or friends.
+While we cannot stop what has already happened we want to stop this tragic situation from happening to you, your family or friends.

-These 10 steps have been written for women to help protect them against online harassment.
+These 10 steps have been written for women to help protect themselves against online harassment.